mccarrion/newsfeed/README.md

 ### Authentication

 User authentication will be handled through JWT tokens.
 Authorization of clients will be handled through OAuth2 (eventually).
+Using Djoser library for REST API endpoints for user authentication.
+Also used [this](https://github.com/cloudigrade/cloudigrade/pull/324/commits/eb0228361c207f2e9a8b0411938eee013ef8771d) workaround for handlind pre-flight OPTIONS requests from the browser.

 ### User Integration